-Indeed, as is revealed in a SlideShare by BEcause Experiential Marketing, 75% of the Forbes World’s Most Valuable Brands have used virtual or augmented reality marketing in some way as of 2016, or are otherwise invested in developing the technology.
+Indeed, as is revealed in a SlideShare by Because Experiential Marketing, 75% of the Forbes World's Most Valuable Brands have used virtual or augmented reality solutions in some way since 2020, or are otherwise invested in developing the technology.

 It's not hard to understand where all the fuss comes from.
 Augmented reality marketing is something that's truly different from what we've seen before.